Chrisdeleon91/Algorithmic-Trading-Project-1/README.md

 * **Integration & Testing**: The team will collaborate in this final phase to integrate all system components, followed by rigorous testing to ensure optimal performance.

 ### Research Questions
 **Our research questions are as follows**:
 * Which API/library to use?
-* Does Zipline-reloaded work, what are alternatives?
+* Does Zipline work, what are alternatives?
 * How do we actually create an algorithm that will be profitable?
 * What source should we use?
-* What Financial instruments will the Algorithm trade?
+* What financial instruments will the algorithm trade?
-* How will the Algorithm enter and exit trades?
+* How will the algorithm enter and exit trades?
 * What specific trading strategies will the HFT system employ?
 * How can these strategies be optimized?
 * What are the risks of HFT trading?

 ### Datasets
 We will use the following datasets in our project:

-Crypto
+* Crypto

 ### Overview of Tasks
 * Data cleaning and formatting